This program is sold out.

 The result is a gyotaku, a term derived from the Japanese words for fish (gyo) and print (taku).

 Before cameras, Japanese fishermen used this technique to document a big catch when they were out at sea: They applied sumi ink to a fish, pressed it to newspaper, and then rinsed the fish in the water so it could be eaten.

-Spend a day discovering the wonderful shapes and patterns of fish and take home several 12-by-18-inch gyotaku featuring a variety of fish.
+Discover the wonderful shapes and patterns of fish and create several 12-by-18-inch gyotaku.
 Learn how to paint realistic fish eyes to bring your print to life, and cut masks to create realistic compositions.

 This class will be recorded.
 Please see our FAQ for recording terms and conditions.

 - The instructor is Sue Fierston.

 - One 3-hour session

 - This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.